rcmdnk/multi_clipboard/README.md

 `SCREENEXCHANGE` is defined in `.bashrc` (see below) to tell the bufferfile to multi_clipboard.

+If you don't set it in `.bashrc`, don't write it in `.screenrc`.
+In this case, default file `/tmp/screen-exchange` will be used.

 Bindkeys overwrite copy commands in copy mode.
 With space/Y/W, it automatically put new clipboard to the clipboards of multi_clipboard.